bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Troubleshooting.rst

 Client Access Problems
 ----------------------

-:index:`[TAG=Problem->Cannot Access a Client] <pair: Problem; Cannot Access a Client>` There are several reasons why a |bareosDir| could not contact a client on a different machine.
+:index:`[TAG=Problem->Cannot Access a Client] <single: Problem; Cannot Access a Client>` There are several reasons why a |dir| could not contact a client on a different machine.
 They are:

 -  Check if the client file daemon is really running.